Report: U.S. Bank Stadium will need $280 million in maintenance, upgrades in coming decade

 "These are improvements that are similar to those required on other world-class venues," he said.
 "This study will provide information and data that will help inform broader discussions and determine next steps regarding the future of U.S. Bank Stadium."

-In the public comment portion of the MSFA meeting, Constance Pepin was one of two who spoke on behalf of environmentalists who want the stadium's glass to be treated to help birds avoid fatal collisions or severe injuries.
+In the public comment portion of the MSFA meeting, Constance Pepin was one of two people who spoke on behalf of environmentalists who want the stadium's glass to be treated to spare birds from often fatal collisions.

 She called it a "glaring omission" that there was no mention of the glass treatment in the Populous assessment.
 Without more action, she said, the three-year-old $300,000 academic study on bird mortality funded by the MSFA and the Vikings would be in vain.